All Episodes

 Does that make sense?

-So, the reason that they claim to be ignorant of morality to either have not done anything immoral or to be ignorant of morality is because they want to dangle forward the hope that if you teach them virtue, they will then be virtuous in the same way that if you teach me Japanese, I will love to speak to people in Japan.
+So the reason that they claim to be ignorant of morality to either have not done anything immoral or to be ignorant of morality is because they want to dangle forward the hope that if you teach them virtue, they will then be virtuous in the same way that if you teach me Japanese, I will, I would love to speak to people in Japan.

 Yes, yeah, it does.

-So, it's a really good, it's a really good strategy to gain to be able to gain resources because if you can claim, of course, that if you can claim that you simply lack knowledge of morality, then you hold forward the belief that if the child teaches you morality, then you can be good.
+So it's a really good strategy to be able to gain resources, because if you can claim, of course, that you simply lack knowledge of morality, then you hold forward the belief

 But if you already have for 35 years known what good and right is, then teaching the parent morality won't make them good because they already know what morality is and don't want to be good, if that makes sense.